G4Vi/MHFS/README.md

 # MHFS - Media HTTP File Server
 #### Stream your own music and video library via your browser and standard media players.
+- HTTP/1.1 server [keepalive, byte serving, chunked encoding, and more]
+- server-side audio and video transcoding
+- Gapless streaming web audio player using AudioWorklet and [dr_flac](https://github.com/mackron/dr_libs/blob/master/dr_flac.h) with fallback players for older browsers
+- Kodi open directory interface for playing from kodi as http source [video only currently]
+- M3U8 playlist interface for easy streaming in video players such as vlc
+- [Incomplete] web video players to stream your movies and tv shows in the browser
+- automatic media library scanning
+- `youtube-dl` web interface

 ## Setup